 "Good teaching is one-fourth preparation and three-fourths theater." --Gail Godwin

 From Flagstaff Mountain to Sombrero Marsh, from Chautauqua Meadow to Doudy Draw, there are natural treasures to be found.
 The lands of Open Space and Mountain Parks contain the Flatiron formations, forests, prairies, wetlands, and abundant wildlife.
 We encourage educators and community members to take advantage of this outdoor classroom and the services provided free by Open Space and Mountain Parks staff and volunteers.
 We are happy to help you in any way we can.

 OSMP field trip lessons are correlated to Colorado Academic Standards and Boulder County’s E Guidelines.
 By participating in this OSMP nature program, you are one step closer to being part of the E Movement.
 We hope you consider joining the E Movement as an environmental education leader!

 Frequently Asked Questions

 How much do programs cost?
 Nothing!
-Open Space & Mountain Parks offers these programs free of charge as a community service, supported by City of Boulder sales tax.
+Open Space and Mountain Parks offers these programs free of charge as a community service, supported by City of Boulder sales tax.
 To pay for your program, shop in Boulder.
 Exception: For-profit corporations will be charged a fee of $200 per naturalist to cover operational costs.